CityU-AIM-Group/SOMA/README.md

 Domain Adaptive Object Detection (DAOD) strongly assumes a shared class space between the two domains.

-This work breaks the assumption and formulates Adaptive Open-set Object Detection (AOOD), by allowing the target domain with novel-class objects.
+This work breaks through the assumption and formulates Adaptive Open-set Object Detection (AOOD), by allowing the target domain with novel-class objects.

 The object detector uses the base-class labels in the source domain for training, and aims to detect base-class objects and identify novel-class objects as unknown in the target domain.

-If you have any ideas and problems hope to discuss, you can reach me out via  [E-mail](mailto:wuyangli2-c@my.cityu.edu.hk).
+If you have any ideas and problems you hope to discuss, you can reach me via  [E-mail](mailto:wuyangli2-c@my.cityu.edu.hk).

 ## 💡 Preparation